Classics 330/HSTAM 330: The Age of Augustus

 3) Two 3-5 page papers (40%, 20% each).
 Information including instructions, grading criteria, and suggested topics for each paper will be posted to Canvas early in the quarter.
 The principal aim of each paper is to have you compose something (for example, a letter, fragment of a history, etc.) addressing a particular topic from the perspective of a person living in the Augustan period.
 Unless previously cleared with me, late papers will be penalized.

-Thursday Conference: Unless you are otherwise notified, there will be no class meeting on Thursdays, but I will be available in my office during our regular class period (8:30-9:20 AM) for individual conferences.
+Thursday Conference: Unless you are otherwise notified, there will be no lecture posted on Thursdays, but I will be available via Zoom during our regular class period (8:30-9:20 AM) for individual conferences.

 Optional W-Course: You may elect to take this as a W-Course.
 This will entail EITHER writing an additional paper along the lines of the required two (this 3rd paper will be due on or before the day of the final exam) OR if you prefer, you may elect -- in lieu of 3 shorter papers -- to write a 12-15 page research paper on a topic of your choice and approved by me (you should let me know of your wish to do this by Friday, October 23).
 A draft of this will be due in Week 8; the final draft is due at the next-to-last class meeting.